|

 For all practical purposes, the next day became the first day of Paco's life as a man.
 At one point during the fittings, he was propped up on a set of artificial legs before a tall mirror with a pair of long pants hung from his waist.
 He took one look and burst into giggles.

 He laughed until everyone joined him.
 Even the workers in the room clutched their stomachs in an agony of delight, doubling over from the strain.
 I wept tears that burned my eyes and dribbled down my chin.
+The Gypsy queen clung to a table to keep from collapsing on the floor.
+It was the most infectious session of laughter to which I have been a party in my life.

 The mysterious fit of mass hysteria marked a turning point for Paco.
 From that time forward, literally overnight, he took on a different appearance.
 His features lost their roundness and sharpened to a manly look.
 His voice sloughed off its childhood soprano without passing through the "cracking" stage.
 It became a sturdy baritone.